florianbuehler/spotify/README.md

 ```
 and then navigate to `http://localhost:3000` in your browser to view the latest changes.

 To help ensuring some basic formatting and code quality standards, the project has prettier and eslint configured.
-So you can simply use
+That's why you can simply use
 ```shell script
 npm run eslint
 ```